microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/DevOps/D365-DevOps-Fundamentals.md

 What does solution packager do?
 Essentially the tool takes our solution zip file and breaks it down into logical chunks, e.g. Entities, web resources and plugins.

 Download a copy of the Core Tools locally which includes Solution Packager using the example code below from a PowerShell terminal.
-Code sourced from the follwoing https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/download-tools-nuget
+Code sourced from the following article [*Download tools from NuGet*](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/download-tools-nuget)
 ```PowerShell
     $sourceNugetExe = "https://dist.nuget.org/win-x86-commandline/latest/nuget.exe"
     $targetNugetExe = ".\nuget.exe"